 Many combinations of neurodivergent and neurotypical couples exist, with one or both partners adapting to life with Autism and/or ADHD.
-Not to mention, neurodivergent conditions are often co-occurring with other mental health challenges, including anxiety, depression, OCD, complex trauma, and Post-Traumatic Stress Disorder (PTSD).
+Also, neurodivergent conditions are often co-occurring with one or more mental health challenges, such as anxiety, OCD, depression, and Post-Traumatic Stress Disorder (PTSD).

-This can put further strain on a couple as one or both partners not only experience emotional distress but also have to navigate how autism and/or ADHD impacts their relationship.
+This can put further strain on a couple as one or both partners not only experience emotional distress but also have to navigate how autism and ADHD, impact their relationship.
 In partnerships where one or both individuals are autistic or otherwise neurodiverse, couples often struggle to communicate, create boundaries, and reciprocate emotions.

 Specialized Marriage And Relationship Counseling Is Important For Neurodiverse Couples

-Each autistic or otherwise neurodivergent individual is unique, therefore, working with a couples therapist that embraces and celebrates the exceptional qualities of the relationship—and the individuals in it—is essential.
+Because each autistic or otherwise neurodivergent individual is unique, working with a couples therapist that embraces and celebrates the exceptional qualities of the relationship—and the individuals in it—is essential.

-At Spectrum Connections Therapy, our clinicians specialize in counseling neurodiverse individuals and couples.
+At Spectrum Connections Therapy, we specialize in counseling neurodiverse individuals and couples.
 Working with a therapist who affirms your identity can help you develop new skills and perspectives within the relationship.